 3. Highway Conditions

 Indian highways are much more dangerous than regular roads and is one of the major transportation problem in India.
 Although national and state highways only make up 4.9% of the total road length, they accounted for 60.5% of all road accident deaths in 2022.
-Speeding is a major problem, causing 72% of accidents and 71% of road deaths.
+Speeding is a major transportation problem, causing 72% of accidents and 71% of road deaths.

 Trucks are the second most involved vehicles in accidents, with two-wheelers being their biggest victims.
 Rogue drivers who speed, run red lights, and drive on the wrong side of the road make conditions even more hazardous.